 Porter did not write an engagement letter or even bother to write emails to the participants so that he could summarize the meetings they held.
 He had nothing to defend himself with.
 Because he never did the hard work of figuring out who he represented he never understood his duties to that “client.”
 Had he done so there is a chance that this fiasco could have been avoided.
 He should have asked other questions such as “Who represents the investors?”
 “Has anyone recommended that they engage counsel?”
 I would have been uneasy at the prospect of doing a deal of that size with no counsel on the other side to protect the imaginary athletes who were investing.
 That Porter never asked these questions saddens me.
 He never showed any sign, in my opinion, of trying to protect anyone, client or non-client.

 He could also have asked the promoters to get a valuation of the deal by a reputable real estate appraiser.
+He could have requested audited financials of the “franchises.”
+Better yet, he should have requested tax returns.
 That too would have protected him and the investors.
 The promotors would have made excuses, but Porter could have used that to get out of the deal.
-(They could never have gotten an appraisal because the Burger King franchises did not exist and no one would sign an appraisal valuing nonexistent franchises.)
+(They could never have gotten an appraisal because the Burger King franchises did not exist and no one would sign an appraisal valuing nonexistent franchises.
+There were no tax returns either because the franchises did not exist.)
+Corporate lawyers ask questions, lots of questions.
+It does not appear that Porter asked any questions.

 Long ago an experienced lawyer told me “if it looks to good to be true, it probably is.”
 This is a disbarment that did not need to happen.
 An engagement letter and a few minutes of careful thought could have avoided all of this.